Graph removal lemma: Blow-up Lemma

-One can even find bounded degree subgraphs of blow-ups of $H$ in a similar setting.
-The following claim appears in the literature under name of the blow-up lemma and was first proven by Komlós, Sárközy and Szemerédi.
-Precise statement here is a slightly simplified version due to Komlós, who referred to it also as the key lemma, as it is used in numerous regularity-based proofs.
+One can even find bounded-degree subgraphs of blow-ups of $H$ in a similar setting.
+The following claim appears in the literature under name of the blow-up lemma and was first proven by Komlós, Sárközy, and Szemerédi.
+The precise statement here is a slightly simplified version due to Komlós, who referred to it also as the key lemma, as it is used in numerous regularity-based proofs.